omkarpattnaik8080/StockMarketVolatilityPrediction/README.md

 # Internshipproj02
-This is basically a NLP based project where we can predit the volatity of the stock market.
+This is basically a NLP based project where we can predit the volatility of the stock market.